tangentyh/notes-of-tan/docs/backend/distributed.md

 1. read repair — repair when reading: replicas send different responses, the coordinator sends missing updates to the replicas where they’re missing
    - asynchronous read repair
    - blocking read repair — ensures read monotonicity for quorum reads
-     - not every request needs to block — because of the read monotonicity of blocking repairs, we can also expect subsequent requests to return the same consistent results, as long as there was no write operation that has completed in the interim
+     - no need to block every request — because of the read monotonicity of blocking repairs, we can also expect subsequent requests to return the same consistent results, as long as there was no write operation that has completed in the interim
    - example: Cassandra — use specialized iterators with merge listeners, which reconstruct differences between the merged result and individual inputs.
-Its output is then used by the coordinator to notify replicas about the missing data
+Its output is then used by the coordinator to notify replicas about the missing data.

 1. digest read — the coordinator compare the digest of replicas before issue full reads: can issue only one full read if replicas in sync; has to issue full reads to any replicas that responded with different digests and reconcile